akshitsarpal/SmartTrading/README.md

 # SmartTrading

 The objective is to extract stock price data, model and forecast prices.
 Data is currently being extracted using a couple of APIs and stored in a local MySQL instance.
+Two active users by the IDs `akshitsarpal` and `sarpalak` have made commits; both accounts are owned by the repo owner Akshit Sarpal.

 ### 1. Extract Stock Prices